Radislav Krstić: Personal life

-Krstić is married and has a daughter named Tamara.
+Krstić is married and has a son Dobroslav and daughter Djerdana.

 Career

 According to testimony during his trial, Krstić was first assigned to the Sarajevo garrison from 1972 to 1981, where he attended secondary military school at a hub called "Josip Broz Tito".
 His first assignment was a platoon commander at this secondary military school.
 He was also a company commander, and was head of his class during his graduating year.
 Krstić remembers Sarajevo as being unique in Yugoslavia due to its spirit of unity amongst the ethnically diverse population.

 Krstić's tour of duty in Sarajevo ended in 1981 when he was posted to the general staff of the Military Academy of Serbia.
-While this assignment was very sought-after by career-minded military officers, Krstić insisted that his family remain in Sarajevo, in the hopes that he might be reassigned there.
+While this assignment was very sought after by career-minded military officers, Krstić insisted that his family remain in Sarajevo, in the hopes that he might be reassigned there.
 Upon completion of his education in 1983, however, he was assigned to Negotin, a small town positioned on the borders of Yugoslavia, Bulgaria, and Romania.

 In mid-1986, Krstić was reassigned to Priština, in Kosovo, where he was placed in charge of training officers and units in the Priština corps.
 Due to the unrest that had begun brewing in that region, he was posted to Kosovska Mitrovica in early 1987 as Chief of Staff of the Motorised Brigade.
 He remained at that post until 1990 when he took over as the brigade commander of that garrison.